 Banks have been threatened with having to pay almost 30 % in taxes on all their financial flows transiting through the United States.
 This state of affairs was placed on hold by an 18-month moratorium.

-The impact of FATCA-agreements on individuals and financial institutions and the lack of full reciprocity have been raised with the US Authorities by Members of the European Commission and their competent Services on a number of occasions.
+The impact of FATCA agreements on individuals and financial institutions and the lack of full reciprocity have been raised with the US Authorities by Members of the European Commission and their competent Services on several occasions.

 The European Commission concluded that the bilateral agreements between EU Member States and the United States (US) implementing the Foreign Accounts Tax Compliance Act (FATCA) are not within the remit of the Commission unless they breach EU law.